The Complete Guide to Business Liquidation (Updated 2021)

-Business liquidation follows a series of clearly defined steps, and these are outlined in the Corporations Act.
+Business liquidation follows a series of clearly defined steps which are outlined in the Corporations Act.
 If a company is solvent (able to pay its debts), then it can simply be wound up by a resolution of its shareholders.

 Winding up an insolvent company is a more complex procedure that involves the following steps:

 - The directors resolve that the company is insolvent and call a meeting of shareholders.

 - The shareholders appoint a liquidator, who must be approved by a 75% majority.

 - The liquidator notifies known creditors and calls a creditors’ meeting within eighteen days of being appointed, and may also organise possible additional meetings to keep creditors informed of the progress.

 - If the liquidation is court-ordered, the liquidator is not required to call a creditors’ meeting and may choose instead to lodge a progress report with ASIC, which must be made available to the creditors free of charge.
 The report must include the liquidator’s acts and dealings, the conduct of the winding up in the preceding year, a summary of the tasks yet to be completed, and an estimate of when the liquidation will be finalised.